Fitoussi/geo-my-wp/readme.txt

 * Click Proceed to continue with the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
 * If successful, click Activate Plugin to activate it.

-Manual Plugin Installation.
-To install a WordPress Plugin manually:
+Manual plugin Installation.
+To install a WordPress plugin manually:
 * Download GEO my WP Plugin to your desktop.
 * The plugin will downloaded as a zip. extract the Plugin folder to your desktop.
 * With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.